 Murphy Courts of Appeal Building, Annapolis, Maryland, November 2002.
 Photo by Diane F. Evartt.

-Formed in 1980, the Judicial Compensation Commission considers judicial compensation to ensure that highly qualified persons are attracted to the bench and judges may serve without economic hardship (Chapter 717, Acts of 1980).
+Formed by the General Assembly in 1980, the Judicial Compensation Commission considers judicial compensation to ensure that highly qualified persons are attracted to the bench and judges may serve without economic hardship (Chapter 717, Acts of 1980).

 Every four years, since September 2009, the Commission reviews judicial salaries and pensions and submits its recommendations to the Governor and General Assembly prior to the start of the next regular legislative session of the General Assembly (Chapter 2, Acts of 2009; Code Courts & Judicial Proceedings Article, sec 1-708).